AWinterman/awinterman.github.com/_posts/2013-11-9-we-are-not-at-war.md

 ![This is what a city at war looks like](/images/not_at_war/war.jpg-large)

 We are not at war.
-We are not at war against drugs, we are not at war against terror, we are not at war against Christmas.
-If anything, we are at war against Pakistan and the Taliban, but in reality there should be another name for actions like these&mdash; maybe "Low intensity conflict" or "A International Robotic Campaign of Terror," or "Nation Building," but these are unlike war.
+We are not at war against drugs.
+We are not at war against terror.
+We are not at war against Christmas (and nor is anybody else).
+If anything, we are at war against Pakistan and the Taliban, but in reality there should be another name for actions like these&mdash; maybe "Low intensity conflict" or "An International Robotic Campaign of Terror," or "Nation Building," but these are unlike war.

 We are not at war because wars are big.
 War changes what it means to be a citizen.
 Wars are terrible.
 Wars mean we're all in it together.
 Let's talk about war.
 Let's talk about World War II.

-Let's talk about food shortages in Britain, government propaganda encouraging you to eat more potatoes, or officially sanctioned recipes for carrot sandwiches.
+Let's talk about food shortages in Britain, and government propaganda encouraging you to eat more potatoes, or officially sanctioned recipes for carrot sandwiches.
 Let's talk about rationing weekly consumption to a paltry table of meats and dairy, because otherwise there will simply not be enough to last the